AnotherWorkingNerd/LatentEye/README.md

 Prior to LatentEye, I had no knowledge of PyQt 6, so this project serves as my opportunity to learn it and many other diffuse and pythonic things along the way.
 This is a way for an old nerd to try and remain relevant.
 The name is a play on [Latent Space](https://www.ibm.com/think/topics/latent-space) and [Latent Image](https://comfyui-wiki.com/en/comfyui-nodes/latent/empty-latent-image).
 For the mathematicians or Generative AI developers, you might find this interesting: [Complexity Matters: Rethinking the Latent Space for Generative Modeling](https://arxiv.org/pdf/2307.08283).
 Just for the record, I'm neither and 99% of that paper I didn't understand. whoo hoo I'm a 1%er!?!?
 LOL.

-LatentEye was designed, developed a Mac and and tested on MacOS and Linux.
+LatentEye was designed, developed a on Mac and and tested on MacOS and Linux.
 It is expected to run on Windows and maybe other platforms supported by Qt.
 I primarily only use Windows for playing [GuildWars 2](https://www.guildwars2.com) and a few other Steam games, so my testing on Windows has been very light.

 ![mainwin](./docs/images/main_window.png)